srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 .. _5g_nsa_zmq_appnote:

-5G NSA Using ZMQ
+5G NSA End-to-End
-################
+#################

-The 21.10 release of srsRAN brings the first implementation of a 5G NSA gNB to the software suite.
-Our NSA gNB is packaged as part of the srsENB application, the gNB features are enabled prior to run time via the configuration files.
+The 21.10 release of srsRAN brings 5G NSA support to the SRS eNodeB application (srsENB).
+5G NSA features can be enabled via the srsENB configuration files.
-This application note shows how the srsRAN can be used to create an end-to-end 5G NSA Network using srsUE, srsENB and srsEPC using ZMQ in place of physical RF hardware.
+This application note shows how to create an end-to-end 5G NSA Network using srsUE, srsENB and srsEPC.
+The ZMQ virtual radio is used in place of physical RF hardware.

 5G NSA Overview
 ***************